MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/MsiPackage/MsiPackage.md

 Specify the subject as a string that should match the signer certificate of the MSI file's digital signature.
 If specified, the resource checks the package against this value before installing or uninstalling the package.
-If the values do not match, the resource's **Set** method throws an invalid argument exception.
+If the values don't match, the resource's **Set** method throws an invalid argument exception.

 ```
 Type: System.String